lnspec-tools/ln-interoperability-initiative/README.md

 If you'd like to participate be sure to check out any of our [open issues] on this repository.

-We also participate on [async-wg zulip steam][chat-link], feel free to introduce yourself over there and ask us any questions you have.
+We also participate on [interop-wg zulip steam][chat-link], feel free to introduce yourself over there and ask us any questions you have.

 [open issues]: https://github.com/vincenzopalazzo/async-main-and-tests-initiative/issues
 [chat-link]: https://rust-lang.zulipchat.com/#narrow/stream/187312-wg-async